 "I was kinda self-confident, but looking back, I was pretty inexperienced," Chris tells Bustle.
 "I also came right before penetration.
 In retrospect, it was as awkward as could be."

 Red, 23, lost his virginity to a girl about his age who was his supervisor at work.
-He was mainly interested in her a friend, however, and knowing that she was interested, he decided to "lose this thing that had hung around my neck like a lead weight."
+He was mainly interested in her as a friend, however, and knowing that she was interested, he decided to "lose this thing that had hung around my neck like a lead weight."

 "I wasn't scared or anxious.
 I knew that would just get in the way — like they often say about confidence, you have to fake it 'till you make it," Red tells Bustle.
 "Her saying, 'By the way, you've got a big dick' before lowering herself onto me was memorable and an ego boost.
 But still, at the end of the day, it wasn't some memory I'll cherish forever.
 It was just getting it out of the way — a learning experience."